Ellebæk

 The inmates are not serving a sentence, nor are they in custody for crime.
 However, some may be detained after serving a sentence, with the aim of effecting a deportation order.

-The inmates are incarcerated or detained under Section 36 of the Aliens Act, which, for most of them, is based on suspicion that the person will go underground or that there is doubt about their identity.
+Most inmates are incarcerated or detained under Section 36 of the Aliens Act, which, for most of them, is based on suspicion that the person will go underground or that there is doubt about their identity.
 If the authorities are working to deport the person, either to another European country under the Dublin Regulation or to their home country, it is most practical for them to remain locatable.
 However, this can take many months and also prove hopeless.

-If you arrive with a fake passport, which many are forced to do, you will risk incarceration in Ellebæk during the processing of your asylum case, after serving a sentence of 40 days in a real prison.
+If you arrive with a fake passport, which many are forced to do, you will risk incarceration in Ellebæk during the processing of your asylum case, after serving a sentence of 10 or 40 days in a real prison.
 This is a new and worrying trend in direct conflict with article 34 of the Refugee Convention which states that refugees should not be punished for using fake documents on their journey to safety.
+Read more.

 Detention can also be used as a "motivational measure" for rejected asylum seekers, to pressure them into cooperating on their “voluntary” departure.
 It is the Return Agency or the police that request the detention.
 In some cases, the father of a family is detained to put pressure on the entire family to leave the country voluntarily, or to ensure that the family can be located if a forced deportation is being planned.

 According to the law, you can be incarcerated for up to 18 months in a row and on several occasions.
 It requires a judge to extend the police's or the Return Agency's request for imprisonment every 4 weeks, but this is routinely done via video link in Hillerød Court, and the random, appointed lawyers often do not meet the inmates at all.
 The lawyer sits together with the police or the Return Agency and the judge; the inmate alone in front of a screen in Ellebæk.
 Only committed immigration lawyers succeed (and this rarely happens) in getting the judge to release the inmate against the wishes of the police or the Return Agency.
 The inmates are usually given insufficient information about their own rights, and do not always know the name of their own lawyer.
+For the ones who are detained after serving a sentence, the upper time limit of 18 months does not apply.

 The information in the leaflet (link to Danish version) that the inmates are given on arrival does not match the reality described by former inmates, contact persons and the legal advisers at DRC Danish Refugee Council who regularly visit the site.